Ghost symmetry of the discrete KP hierarchy: The discrete KP hierarchy and function

 \section{The discrete KP hierarchy and $S$ function}

-To save the space in this section, we would like to follow reference \cite{Iliev} to recall some basic known facts about the discrete KP hierarchy.
-Firstly we need to use a space $F$ on which the definition of the discrete KP hierarchy\cite{Iliev} is based
+To save the space in this section, we would like to follow reference \cite{Iliev,LiuS2} to recall some basic known facts about the discrete KP hierarchy.
+Firstly for an arbitrary difference function $ g(n)=g(n,t_1,t_2,\cdots,t_j,\cdots); n\in\mathbb{Z}, t_i\in\mathbb{R},$ the shift operator acting on this discrete function $g(n)$ is defined by